Robert Moses Niagara Power Plant: Lewiston Pump-Generating Plant

 During the day, when electrical demand is high, water is released from the upper reservoir through the Lewiston Dam pump-generators, generating electricity.
 The water flows into the forebay, where it then flows through the turbines of the Moses plant back to the main river.
 This allows water diverted from above Niagara Falls to pass through two sets of turbines, generating electricity both times.
 This arrangement is an example of pumped-storage hydroelectricity.
 Engineers copied what had been built by Ontario Hydro, across the river, when a similar system was built during construction of the Sir Adam Beck Generating Station II in the 1950s.

 This system allows energy to be stored in vast quantities.
 The potential energy in the diverted water is converted into electrical energy in the Moses plant.
 At night, some of that electrical energy is converted back to potential energy when water is pumped into the upper reservoir behind the Lewiston Dam.
 During the day, part of the potential energy of the water in the Lewiston reservoir is converted into electricity at the Lewiston Dam, and then its remaining potential energy is captured by the Moses plant, which is also capturing the potential energy of the water diverted from the river in real-time.

+The Robert Moses Plant was refurbished in 2006, which required the southbound lanes of the nearby Robert Moses State Parkway to be closed during said repairs.

 Beginning in 2012 and until 2021, the pump-generating plant has undergone a $460 million modernization that increased the plant's efficiency and service life.
-The Robert Moses Plant was refurbished in 2006.